itsbinay/HKUST-Robotics-SoftwareTut-2019/Tutorial 0 - C Programming/cw-answer/README.md

 If you have any questions about the answers, you are very welcome to WhatsApp me at 68499100 or by email.

+These are by no means THE best way to accomplish the task, it's the best I can do.

 You may see some slightly unusual ways of using the for loop in some of the answers, just keep in mind that the following for loop
 ```c
 for (int i = 0; i < 5; ++i) {